 Housing costs in Elmwood Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Elmwood Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Elmwood Park isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Elmwood Park are a mix of both white- and blue-collar jobs.
 Overall, Elmwood Park is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Elmwood Park who work in office and administrative support (15.58%), sales jobs (11.52%), and management occupations (10.14%).
+There are especially a lot of people living in Elmwood Park who work in office and administrative support (14.80%), sales jobs (12.98%), and management occupations (10.81%).

-Elmwood Park is a very ethnically-diverse borough.
+Elmwood Park is an extremely ethnically-diverse borough.
 The people who call Elmwood Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elmwood Park residents report their race to be White, followed by Asian.
 Elmwood Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.84% of the borough’s residents.
+People of Hispanic or Latino origin account for 28.25% of the borough’s residents.
 Important ancestries of people in Elmwood Park include Polish, Irish, German, and Macedonian.

 The most common language spoken in Elmwood Park is English.
 Other important languages spoken here include Spanish and Polish.